The purpose of the monthly menstrual cycle is to prepare for pregnancy. Menstrual cycles vary in length and intensity.

 - Your periods are irregular.

-- You bleed for more than seven days.
+- You bleed for more than 7 days.

 - Your periods are less than 21 days or more than 35 days apart.

 - You bleed between periods (heavier than spotting).

-If you have these or other problems with your menstrual cycle or periods, talk to your healthcare provider.
+If you have these or other problems with your menstrual cycle or periods, talk with a healthcare professional.

-Every female’s menstrual cycle is different.
-What’s normal for you might not be normal for someone else.
+Every menstrual cycle is different.
+What’s typical for you might not be for someone else.

 It’s important to get familiar with your cycle — including when you get your periods and how long they last.
-Be alert for any changes, and report them to your healthcare provider.
+Be alert for any changes, and report them to a healthcare professional.